About ESUKU DEVELOPMENT FOUNDATION (EDF)

 11.2 Ad-hoc Committees

-The Board may establish ad-hoc committees for specific projects or investigations, which shall automatically dissolve upon the completion of their mandate.
+The Board may establish ad-hoc committees for specific projects or investigations, which shall automatically dissolve upon completion of their mandate.

 The financial year shall run from 1 January to 31 December, consistent with prevailing CAC practice guidelines for Incorporated Trustees.
-AMF shall maintain accurate books of account, approve annual budgets before the start of each financial year, and subject its accounts to independent audit by a registered auditor appointed by the Board.
-The Board shall ensure timely filing of bi-annual returns (for periods ending 30 June and 31 December) and the statutory annual return, together with required financial statements and trustee information, in line with CAMA 2020 and the Companies Regulations 2021 (PwC, 2021; Companies Regulations, 2021).
+EDF shall maintain accurate books of account, approve annual budgets before the start of each financial year, and subject its accounts to independent audit by a registered auditor appointed by the Board.

-AMF shall operate bank accounts in reputable Nigerian banks.
-The Board shall approve bank signatories and transaction thresholds.
 All payments shall align with the approved budget, procurement policies, and donor conditions, with dual authorisation and segregation of duties to prevent conflicts and irregularities.
-The Treasurer shall present quarterly financial reports to the Board, with the exception of reporting on variances and risk mitigations.

-Trustees and officers shall disclose any direct or indirect interests in transactions or decisions of AMF and shall recuse themselves from related deliberations and votes.
+Trustees and officers shall disclose any direct or indirect interests in transactions or decisions of EDF and shall recuse themselves from related deliberations and votes.
 A register of interests shall be maintained by the Secretary and updated annually.
-Codes of conduct, safeguarding policies for children and vulnerable persons, anti-fraud and whistle-blowing procedures, and data protection policies shall be adopted and enforced across AMF’s operations and partners.
+Codes of conduct, safeguarding policies for children and vulnerable persons, anti-fraud and whistle-blowing procedures, and data protection policies shall be adopted and enforced across EDF’s operations and partners.
 Breaches may attract sanctions up to removal from office and reporting to competent authorities.

-AMF may employ staff and engage volunteers in accordance with Nigerian labour standards and its internal human resource policies.
+EDF may employ staff and engage volunteers in accordance with Nigerian labour standards and its internal human resource policies.
 Recruitment shall be merit-based and inclusive, with equal opportunity regardless of gender, ethnicity, religion, or disability status.
 Volunteers shall operate under written terms, with induction and supervision aligned to programme standards.

 All programmes shall have clear theories of change, logical frameworks, budgets, risk assessments, and safeguarding measures.
 The Secretary, as M&E Lead, shall coordinate data systems, periodic evaluations, and learning products to inform Board decisions and donor reporting.
-Findings shall be disseminated to communities and partners to enhance transparency and uptake.
-Where relevant, programme design will integrate environmental sustainability and digital transformation to maximise reach and resilience (AMF Concept Note).

-AMF may receive donations, grants, and gifts from lawful sources, subject to due diligence procedures that uphold integrity and prevent money-laundering or terrorism-financing risks.
 The ICT/Compliance Lead shall coordinate SCUML registration and ongoing compliance, maintain donor due diligence records, and present compliance reports to the Finance, Audit & Risk Committee (SCUML, 2025; SCUML, 2021).

-Public representations shall be authorised by the Chair or a designate.
-AMF’s name, logo, and brands shall be protected from misuse.
-Advocacy shall be evidence-based, non-partisan, and aligned with AMF objectives and legal obligations.
+EDF’s name, logo, and brands shall be protected from misuse.
+Advocacy shall be evidence-based, non-partisan, and aligned with EDF’s objectives and legal obligations.

-AMF shall have a common seal kept in the custody of the Secretary and used only by authority of the Board, with impressions recorded in a register.
-Documents requiring execution under seal shall be signed by two authorised trustees, including the Chair or Vice-Chair and the Secretary or Treasurer.
+EDF shall have a common seal kept in the custody of the Secretary and used only by authority of the Board, with impressions recorded in a register.

 This Constitution may be amended by a two-thirds majority of serving trustees at a duly convened meeting, provided that the proposed amendments have been circulated at least fourteen days in advance.
 Where the amendment concerns fundamental objects or trustee provisions, statutory notifications and approvals shall be made to the CAC in accordance with CAMA 2020 and the Companies Regulations 2021 (Corporate Affairs Commission, 2021).

-AMF may only be dissolved by a resolution passed by at least two-thirds of serving trustees at a meeting called for that purpose and, where required, subject to court order or regulatory oversight under CAMA.
+EDF may only be dissolved by a resolution passed by at least two-thirds of serving trustees at a meeting called for that purpose and, where required, subject to court order or regulatory oversight under CAMA.
 Upon dissolution, assets remaining after satisfaction of liabilities shall be transferred to one or more charitable organisations in Nigeria with similar objects, and in no case distributed to trustees or staff (Companies and Allied Matters Act, 2020).

-In this Constitution, words importing the singular include the plural and vice-versa; “Board” means the Board of Trustees; and “CAMA” means the Companies and Allied Matters Act, 2020, including subsequent amendments and regulations.
 Any matter not expressly provided for shall be determined by the Board in accordance with Nigerian law and good governance practice.
 This Constitution shall take effect from the date of adoption by the Board and remains in force until amended or repealed in accordance with Article 20 above.

 Held on: 4th October, 2024

-Venue: Virtual Platform WhatsApp
+Venue: Virtual Platform (WhatsApp)

 Time: 8:00pm